CenturyLinkCloud/PublicKB/Mail/how-to-configure-mx-records.md

 <strong>How to configure MX Records</strong>

-<p>MX records (Mail Exchanger Records) are used to tell the internet how to route email to your Exchange server or Spam filter.&nbsp; Most email environments use an external Spam filter that will guarantee 100% uptime and no email loss by using multiple
+<p>MX records (Mail Exchanger Records) are used to tell the internet how to route email to your Exchange server or Spam filter.
+Most email environments use an external Spam filter that will guarantee 100% uptime and no email loss by using multiple
-  MX records.&nbsp; The Spam filter will filter out unwanted messages and then route the email to your mail server.</p>
+  MX records.
+The Spam filter will filter out unwanted messages and then route the email to your mail server.</p>
-<p>MX records are configured in DNS.&nbsp; To configure MX records using the Control portal follow these steps:</p>
+<p>MX records are configured in DNS.
+To configure MX records using the Control portal follow these steps:</p>
 <ol>
-  <li>Navigate to Domains -&gt; DNS.&nbsp; Select the DNS zone that corresponds with your email domain</li>
+  <li>Navigate to Domains -&gt; DNS.
+Select the DNS zone that corresponds with your email domain</li>
   <li>Select the DNS Tasks drop down and hit Add New Record</li>
   <li>Select type: MX</li>
   <li>In the Exchange field, input the MX record</li>
-  <li>Preference: Select 10 for the first record, and ascend for each additional record.&nbsp; The lowest Preference number is used first.</li>
+  <li>Preference: Select 10 for the first record, and ascend for each additional record.
+The lowest Preference number is used first.</li>
 </ol>
 <p>See below for an example of inputting an MX record for the domain mydnszone9.com using Postini’s Spam filtering.</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/k9go5c3aizbyvep/?name=Input1.png" alt="Input1.png" />